 The Foundation was completely endowed by the Grubers, and is funded through Yale.
 It has received no outside funding.
 Peter Gruber’s long and successful career in the asset management business made The Gruber Foundation possible.

 Award recipients are selected each year from nominations received from around the world.
 Each prize has a separate panel of experts who serve and then rotate off.
 The Selection Advisors meet and make a decision after discussion and deliberation.
-Selection Advisors for Cosmology are nominated by the International Astronomical Union (IAU); Genetics Selection Advisors are nominated by the American Society of Human Genetics (ASHG) and the Genetics Society of America (GSA); Neuroscience Selection Advisors are nominated by the Society for Neuroscience (SfN).
+Selection Advisors for Cosmology are nominated by the International Astronomical Union (IAU); Genetics Selection Advisors are nominated by the Genetics Society of America (GSA); Neuroscience Selection Advisors are nominated by the Society for Neuroscience (SfN).

 The Gruber Foundation is not a grant-making organization.

 You cannot apply.
 You must be nominated, and to be nominated your work must be of international stature.
 Independent advisory boards comprised of experts in the various fields choose the International Prize Program recipients.
 Only officially nominated candidates are considered.
 No self-nominations are accepted.